bond005/impartial_text_cls/README.md

 In this example we created classifier with special pre-trained BERT for English language from the **TensorFlow Hub**, and we specified path to this BERT in the `bert_hub_module_handle` parameter of constructor.

+Neural architecture of the impartial text classifier is shown in the next figure (source of the BERT image can be found in [this paper](https://arxiv.org/pdf/1810.04805.pdf)).

+![][nn_structure]

+[nn_structure]: images/bert_bayesian_nn.png "Structure of the convolutional bayesian neural network with BERT as feature extractor"

 BERT is used as generator of token embeddings and whole text embedding.
 The sequence output of BERT is used for token embeddings calculation, and the pooled output generates text embedding.
 Therefore we add convolutional neural network in [Yoon Kim's style](https://arxiv.org/abs/1408.5882) after BERT's sequence output and concatenate outputs of this convolutional neural network with BERT's pooled output.
 First and only convolutional layer of this network contains feature maps with multiple filter widths from 1 to 5.
 Feature map quanity for each filter width is specified by the `filters_for_conv1` ... `filters_for_conv5` paramaters.
-After max-over-time pooling all outputs of convolutional layer are concatenated with the pooled output of BERT, and a resulting signal are processed by sequence of hidden layers ((optionally, because number of hidden layers can be zero)).
+After average-over-time pooling all outputs of convolutional layer are concatenated with the pooled output of BERT, and a resulting signal are processed by sequence of hidden layers the size of the `hidden_layer_size` (optionally, because number of hidden layers, specified by the `n_hidden_layers`, can be zero).
 Besides, boolean parameter `bayesian` specifies kind of all weights in the above described convolutional network: if `bayesian` is True, then these weights are bayesian, i.e. stohastic, else they are usual.

 The `num_monte_carlo` parameter corresponds to number of sampes from bayesian neural network in the inference mode.
 Large value of this parameter is better, but at the same time procedure of inference can become a little slower.